JJHuse/startup/README.md

 https://startup.quesadillasmith.net

 ## Websocket
-Current websocket goal: checkbox notifications.
-Send: same place as database.
-Receive: notifications bar
-- Backend:
+- Backend: peerProxy.js
-- Frontend:
+- Frontend: userpage.js now has websocket methods
-- Data sent:
-- Data displayed:
+- Data sent: Subtask progress.
+When the box is checked, the socket sends an update to all other users.
+- Data displayed: Subtask progress.
+When the update is received, the notifications box lights up and adds to its dropdown.

 ## Login
 - New user: 'create' button